Buffalo Bills vs. New England Patriots NFL Wild Card Round Odds, Plays and Insights for January 15, 2022

 Patriots stats and trends

-- The Patriots covered the spread in their only game when underdogs by 4 points or more.
+- The Patriots have been underdogs by 4.5 points or more once this season and covered the spread.

-- New England's games this year have eclipsed the over/under nine times in 17 opportunities (52.9%).
+- New England's games this year have gone over the total in nine out of 17 opportunities (52.9%).

 - The Patriots score 10.2 more points per game (27.2) than the Bills surrender (17.0).